A list of study materials to get your private pilot license with ease.

 The FAA requires 40 hours of flying time, 20 hours solo and 20 hours dual, to become eligible for a private pilot license.
 The reality is far from this.
 Student pilots in America fly around 60 hours to get their private pilot license.

 Student pilots’ most prominent issue is landing an aircraft smoothly.
-If you can’t land a plane safely even after hundred hours of flying time, your flight instructor would never release you for solo flights.
+If you can’t land a plane safely even after a hundred hours of flying time, your flight instructor would never release you for solo flights.

 Student pilots who take longer to get their first solo flight flies more hours than the required 40 hours to obtain a private pilot license, and the entire process becomes lengthier.